 Example: Creating and Editing a File

-3. Press ESC, then :wq to save and exit.
+ESC, then:wqto save and exit.

 Summary: Comparing nano, vi, and vim